jdevries3133/advanced_fundamentals_of_web_dev_course/README.md

 that, while the JavaScript framework de jour changes every few years, the knowledge you glean from this course will be evergreen.

+We start with low-level labs that will stretch understanding of what the HTTP protocol is, and what it can do.
 By the end of the course, you will be able to build a beautiful, complex, interactive full-stack web application using nothing but vanilla client-side JavaScript, Express, and a SQL database.
 You will build this application creatively from scratch!
 There will be none of the typical tutorial anti-patterns of "just copy this 1000 line blob of goo and go build this other part over there"

 # Technologies Taught